Model 200A was made in green

 is dated March, 1993.

-This pair of Model 288 Limited Edition lanterns, in Michael Merz's collection,
+This Model 288 Limited Edition Sportsman 1995 lantern, in Michael Merz's collection,

-The newer lantern on the right has the older style pump held with a clip.
+Oddly, this more recent lantern in the series has the older style pump held with a clip.

 Coleman Wichita began making the 222 series lanterns